-In August of 2013, the U.S. Food and Drug Administration (FDA) issued a regulation that defines the term “gluten-free” for food labeling.
-This new definition provides consumers – especially those with celiac disease – the assurance that “gluten-free” claims on food products are consistent and reliable across the food industry, and gives them a standardized tool for managing their health and dietary intake.
+In August of 2013, the U.S. Food and Drug Administration (FDA) issued a regulation that defined the term “gluten-free” for food labeling.
+The definition provided consumers – especially those with celiac disease – the assurance that “gluten-free” claims on food products will be consistent and reliable across the food industry, and gave them a standardized tool for managing their health and dietary intake.

-FDA’s new regulation for gluten-free food labeling standardizes what “gluten-free” means on the food label.
-Gluten-free is a voluntary claim that manufacturers may elect to use in the labeling of their foods.
-However, manufacturers that label their foods gluten-free are accountable for using the claim in a truthful and not misleading manner, and for complying with all requirements established by the regulation and enforced by FDA.
+FDA’s regulation for gluten-free food labeling standardized what “gluten-free” means on the food label.
+“Gluten-free” is a voluntary claim that manufacturers may elect to use in the labeling of their foods.
+However, manufacturers that label their foods “gluten-free” are accountable for using the claim in a truthful and not misleading manner, and for complying with all requirements established by the regulation and enforced by FDA.

 Inside the Regulation

-FDA has set a gluten limit of less than 20 parts per million (ppm) for foods that carry the label “gluten-free,” “no gluten,” “free of gluten,” or “without gluten.”
+FDA established, among other criteria, a gluten limit of less than 20 parts per million (ppm) for foods that carry the label “gluten-free,” “no gluten,” “free of gluten,” or “without gluten.”
 This level is the lowest that can be reliably detected in foods using scientifically validated analytical methods.
-Other countries and international bodies use this same criteria, as most people with celiac disease can tolerate foods with very small amounts of gluten.
+Other countries and international bodies use these same criteria, as most people with celiac disease can tolerate foods with very small amounts of gluten.

-Before the issuing of the regulation, there were no U.S. standards or definitions for the food industry to use in labeling products “gluten-free.”
+Before the regulation was issued in 2013, there were no U.S. standards or definitions for the food industry to use in labeling products as “gluten-free.”
 This left many consumers, especially those with a health concern, unsure of a food’s gluten content.